jwiedeman/Apollo64/js/README.md

 Use the “Restart Simulation” button to trigger a fresh full-mission run without reloading the page.
 The CLI simulator remains available through `npm start` for text HUD and data exports.

 The development server now replays the entire Apollo 11 timeline (to GET `196:00:00`) instead of stopping after the first coast segment.
 The footer playback selector throttles the stream at 1×, 2×, 4×, 8×, or 16× pacing, while the **Fast (dev)** option removes pacing for regression sweeps.
-Each preset drives a 10 Hz Server-Sent Events stream with sampling windows between 1.5 s and 24 s of GET, so the baseline run completes in roughly 13 hours of wall-clock time, 16× pacing lands in just under 50 minutes, and the dev preset races to splashdown as fast as the host CPU allows—all while the HUD refreshes every ~100 ms to keep countdowns, checklists, and resource bars responsive.
+Each preset keeps the HUD’s ~100 ms refresh loop while the simulator’s mission clock advances at the selected multiplier: 1× mirrors the historical GET (≈8.2 days of wall time), 2× halves that, 4× quarters it, and 16× lands in roughly 12¼ hours.
+Use the Fast preset when you need the simulation to sprint to splashdown as quickly as the host CPU allows.

 > **Tip:** The mission HUD binds to `0.0.0.0` by default.
 Pass `--host` and `--port` if you need to target a specific interface or port when running outside the container.